Fantecho/gittest/readme.txt

-git is a version cnotrol system! git is a free software!
+git is a distributed version cnotrol system! git is a free software!